TritonDataCenter/sdc-docker/README.md

    SMF service.

-For testing I tend to have a shell open tailing the docker
+For testing I tend to have a shell open tailing the docker service's log file:

     ssh coal
     sdc-login docker